sajjadGG/book-python/basics/control-flow/file.rst

             * ``features: List[tuple]`` - list of measurements (each row is a tuple)
             * ``labels: List[str]`` - list of species names

     #.
-For each line in file:
+Read file and for each line:

         #.
 Remove whitespaces
         #.
 Split line by coma ``,``